9 Promising Quantum Computing Applications: Breaking Barriers in Scientific Research

 7. Manufacturing

 The automotive industry can benefit significantly from quantum computing in product design, R&D, supply chain management, production, mobility, and traffic management.
-Moreover, for products like microchips, where this production process spans across thousands of steps, quantum can help reduce costly failures.
+Integrating IoT development into these processes can further enhance efficiency by enabling real-time data collection and monitoring across the production line and supply chain.
+Moreover, for products like microchips, where this production process spans across thousands of steps, quantum computing combined with IoT can help reduce costly failures.

 Even a 2 to 5% productivity gain in an industry that spends $500 billion annually on manufacturing costs would create $10 billion to $25 billion of value.